thesofproject/sof-docs/developer_guides/xtrun/index.rst

    	${PROJECT_SOURCE_DIR}/src/math/numbers.c
    )

-In order to run unit tests follow the instructions at :doc:`../unit_tests`.
+To run unit tests, follow the instructions at :doc:`../unit_tests`.

-If you want to run just your test case (instead of all tests), you can replace:
+If you want to run just your test case (instead of all tests), you can
+replace:

 .. code-block:: bash

    make -j4 && ctest -j8

-With:
+with:

 .. code-block:: bash

    make my_add && ctest -R my_add

-Logs from running ctest can be found in **Testing/Temporary/LastTest.log**.
+Logs from running ctest can be found in ``Testing/Temporary/LastTest.log``.